irkwan/irkwan/_posts/Artikel_13514104_Extended_Boolean_Model.md

 <h1>The Extended Boolean Model</h1>
 <hr />
 <h2>Chapter 1, An Introduction to Information Retrieval</h2>
-<p>The basic; Information Retrieval is a broad term that can be summarized as &quot;taking  <strong>thing</strong>(s) that fullfill <strong>criteria</strong>(s) from <strong>collection</strong>&quot;.
+<p>Information Retrieval is a broad term that can be summarized as &quot;taking  <strong>thing</strong>(s) that fullfill <strong>criteria</strong>(s) from <strong>collection</strong>&quot;.
 Even deciding which cereal box your little cousin Billy will like most for his 6th birthday party breakfast can be considered as a form of IR; however as an actual academic field of study its more formal definition is:</p>
 <p>&quot;The act of <strong>finding material</strong> (usually documents) of an <strong>unstructured nature</strong> (usually text) that <strong>satisfies an information need</strong> from within <strong>large collections</strong> (usually stored on computers)&quot;</p>
 <p>The most visible aplication for this field can be seen at Web Search Engine such as Bing, Yahoo, Baidu, AOL, Ask,  and Lycos. </p>
 <blockquote>